print-hi/rit/README.md

 ## ToDo

 - All: Implement seed parameter to allow for better control over simulations
-- Pricing: Provide description on the algorithm for each product
+- Pricing: Provide algorithm/details for each product in documentation